Lemonade (album): Accolades

 At the end of 2016, Lemonade appeared on a number of critics' lists ranking the year's top albums.
 According to the BBC, it was the critics' top album of 2016.
 According to Metacritic, it was the album that was listed at number one by the most publications (37 publications), including Rolling Stone, Billboard, Entertainment Weekly, The Guardian, Digital Spy, The Independent, The Associated Press, The New York Times (Jon Pareles list), Los Angeles Times (Mikael Wood list), Pop Matters, Pretty Much Amazing, Idolator, Stereogum, Complex, Consequence of Sound, Wired, and US Weekly.

 Lemonade was named the best album of the decade (2010s) by Consequence of Sound, The Associated Press and Spex.
 Lemonade was also named the best music video of the decade by The Daily Beast, as well as one of the best movies of the 2010s by Vox.
 Publications who included Lemonade in their top-five albums of the decade including Rolling Stone The Independent, New York Post, Billboard, Paste, The A.V.
 Club, WXPN The Key, Refinery29, Tampa Bay Times, Insider, The Young Folks, Genius, Variety,' Uproxx, Noisey, The Independent, and The Wild Honey Pie.

 In January 2025, Lemonade was named by Rolling Stone as the greatest album of the 21st century.
 Consequence of Sound named Lemonade the second best album of the last 15 years (2007–2022).
-BBC Radio 4's named Lemonade the eighth greatest risk in 21st century art, with the judges saying that Beyoncé "resisted the commercial pressure not to be political in order to stand up for what she believed in and let audiences into her personal life as never before".
+BBC Radio 4s named Lemonade the eighth greatest risk in 21st century art, with the judges saying that Beyoncé "resisted the commercial pressure not to be political in order to stand up for what she believed in and let audiences into her personal life as never before".
 The Guardian listed it at number 25 on their ranking of the 100 best albums of the 21st century.